 Our aim is to create a school ethos where there is a strong emphasis on mutual respect and caring and to be aware of the responsibilities and rights of all children.
-This will be a result of consultation with all staff, members of Pupil Voice and the individual classroom charters.
+This will be a result of consultation with all staff, members of the School Council and the individual classroom charters.